ThesisFormatter

 Do not fake page numbers

 Do not type page numbers manually in the footer.
-Manual numbers will break when text, images, tables, or bibliography pages move.
-Use Word page number fields and section formatting.
+Manual numbers will break when text, figures, tables, bibliography pages, or annexes move.
+Use Word page number fields and section formatting, then update the table of contents and export a fresh PDF.